Euclidean sets with only one distance modulo a prime ideal: Introduction

-A natural problem for $s$-distance set modulo $\p A_\p$ is to determine when there exists a tight set.
-In this paper, we focus on the case $s=1$, where the upper bound $|X| \leq d+2$.
+A natural problem concerning $s$-distance set modulo $\p A_\p$ is to determine when a tight set exists.
+In this paper, we focus on the case $s=1$, where the upper bound in \eqref{eq:bound} is $d+2$.
 The regular simplex is a $1$-distance set in $\R^d$, and it has $d+1$ points.
-The regular simplex with side length 1 is a $1$-distance set modulo $\p A_\p$ for any $K$.
+The regular simplex with side length 1 is a $1$-distance set modulo $\p A_\p$ for any $K$ and $\p$.
 If there exists no tight 1-distance set modulo $\p A_\p$, then the regular simplex is one of the largest sets.
-Rosenfeld \cite{R97} showed a related result that there exists a tight $1$-distance set on $\Z /2 \Z$ if and only if $d+2 \equiv 0 \pmod{4}$.
+Rosenfeld~\cite{R97} showed a related result that there exists a tight $1$-distance set modulo $2 \Z$ if and only if $d+2 \equiv 0 \pmod{4}$ (see also \cite{Sp}).
 We generalize this result for any algebraic number field $K$.
-Precisely, when the characteristic of $A_\p/\p A_\p$ is 2, there exists a tight $1$-distance set on $A_\p/ \p A_\p$ if and only if $d+2 \equiv 0 \pmod{4}$.
-When the characteristic of $A_\p/\p A_\p$ is $p\ne 2$, there exists a tight $1$-distance set on $A_\p/\p A_\p$ if and only if $d+2 \equiv 0 \pmod{p}$.
+More precisely, when the characteristic of $A_\p/\p A_\p$ is 2, there exists a tight $1$-distance set modulo $\p A_\p$ if and only if $d+2 \equiv 0 \pmod{4}$.
+When the characteristic of $A_\p/\p A_\p$ is $p\ne 2$, there exists a tight $1$-distance set modulo $\p A_\p$ if and only if $d+2 \equiv 0 \pmod{p}$.
+This can be considered as one of the applications of finite fields, especially using characteristic, to discrete geometry.

-In the latter part of this paper, examples of tight $1$-distance set modulo $\p A_\p$ are obtained.
-If there exists a tight $s$-distance set modulo $\p A_\p$, then we can construct infinitely many tight $s$-distance sets modulo $PB_P$ for some local ring $B_P \supset A_\p$.
-Note that tight $s$-distance sets modulo $\p A_\p$ are known only for $s=1$.
+This paper is organized as follows.
+In Section \ref{sec:exist}, for any algebraic number field $K$ and prime ideal $\p$, we determine the dimensions where there exists a tight $1$-distance set modulo $\p A_\p$.
+In Section \ref{sec:example}, we discuss examples of tight $1$-distance sets modulo $\p A_\p$.
+Initially, we prove that for an $s$-distance set $X$ modulo $\p A_\p$, there exists a congruence transformation $\sigma$ such that the coordinates of each point in $\sigma(X)$ are contained in some finite extension field $L \supset K$.
+From this fact, $X$ can be modified to a non-similar modular $s$-distance set $X'$ in $ L^d\subset \R^d$.
+This modification yields infinitely many non-similar tight modular $1$-distance sets.
+It is noteworthy that tight $s$-distance sets modulo $\p A_\p$ are known only for $s=1$.
 Tight 1-distance sets modulo $\p A_\p$ with only $2$ Euclidean distances are characterized from the viewpoint of representations of simple graphs.
-Tight examples are also obtained from Euclidean 2-distance sets that contain the regular simplex.
+Tight examples obtained from Euclidean 2-distance sets that contain the regular simplex are presented.